 Passports for children and young teens are different from those for adults.
 Children under 16 must apply for a passport in-person with two parents or guardians.
 There are special forms, renewal requirements, and expiration dates.

 Your Texas Benefits

 Learn about, apply, and manage state benefit programs like Medicaid, CHIP, WIC Food Benefits, TANF Cash Help, SNAP Food Benefits.

 Find healthcare coverage that is right for you and your family.
 You can enroll, change, and manage your plan through the website.

-Find a health and drug plan, apply, manage your plan, file claims/appeals, and learn what each part of Medicare covers.
-Medicare is available for people age 65 or older and young people with disabilities.
+Find a health and drug plan, apply, manage your plan, file claims and appeals, and learn what each part of Medicare covers.
+Medicare is available for people aged 65 or older and young people with disabilities.